spxbhuhb/z2-service/README.md

 #### Service Context

 Most cases you need authorization on the server side.
-Services provide you a so-called `serviceContext`.
+Services provide a `serviceContext`.
 This context may contain the identity of the user, along with other information.

-You can use `serviceContext` only inside the service functions.
+You can use `serviceContext` only directly inside the service functions.
 All other uses throw an exception.

 ```kotlin
 class HelloServiceProvider : HelloService, ServiceProvider {